Gradient Projection Newton Algorithm for Sparse Collaborative Learning Using Synthetic and Real Datasets of Applications: Gradient Projection Newton Algorithm

 The above relation means the conditions in \eqref{l1} hold for $\alpha =\alpha _*$, then these conditions must hold for any $0<\alpha \leq \underline{\alpha }$ due to $\underline{\alpha }\leq \alpha _*$ from \eqref{a-a-under}, namely,

-displaying that $\bb^*$ is an $\alpha $-stationary point of \eqref{005}, as desired. \end{proof} The above lemma allows us to conclude that the whole sequence converges. \begin{theorem} Let $\{\bb^ k \}$ be the sequence generated by GPNA.
-Then the whole sequence converges to a unique local minimizer of (\ref{005}) if $[X~Z]$ is $s$-regular. \end{theorem} \begin{proof} As shown in \cref{theo05}, $\{\bb^k\}\subseteq \{\bb: f(\bb)\leq f(\bb^0),\bb\in\Sigma \}$ and $\Omega$ is a bounded set due to $s$-restricted strong convexity of $f$ from the $s$-regularity of $[X~Z]$.
-Therefore, one can find a subsequence of $\{\bb^ k \}$ that converges to the $\alpha$-stationary point $\bb^*$ with $0<\alpha\leq \underline{\alpha}$ of \eqref{005}.
-Recall that an $\alpha $-stationary point $\bb^*$ is also a local minimizer by \cref{theo01}, which by \cref{theo04} indicates that $\bb^*$ is unique if $[X~Z]$ is $s$-regular.
-In other words, $\bb^*$ is an isolated local minimizer of (\ref{005}).
-Finally, it follows from $\bb^*$ being isolated, \cite[Lemma 4.10]{more1983computing} and $\lim_{ k \rightarrow\infty}\|\bb^{ k +1}-\bb^ k \|=0$ by \cref{theo05} that the whole sequence converges to the unique local minimizer $\bb^*$. \end{proof}
+displaying that $\bt^*$ is an $\alpha $-stationary point of problem \eqref{005}, as desired. {The proof is complete. } \end{proof} The above lemma allows us to conclude that the whole sequence converges. \begin{theorem} Let $\{\bt^ k \}$ be the sequence generated by GPNA.
+Then the whole sequence converges to a unique local minimizer of (\ref{005}) if $[X~Z]$ is $s$-regular. \end{theorem} \begin{proof} As shown in Lemma \ref{theo05}, $\{\bt^k\}\subseteq \{\bt: f(\bt)\leq f(\bt^0),\bt\in \Sigma \}$ is a bounded set due to $s$-restricted strong convexity of $f$ from the $s$-regularity of $[X~Z]$.
+Therefore, one can find a subsequence of $\{\bt^ k \}$ that converges to $\alpha$-stationary point $\bt^*$ with $0<\alpha\leq \underline{\alpha}$ of problem \eqref{005}.
+Recall that an $\alpha $-stationary point $\bt^*$ is also a local minimizer by Theorem \ref{theo01}, which by Theorem \ref{theo04} indicates that $\bt^*$ is unique if $[X~Z]$ is $s$-regular.
+In other words, $\bt^*$ is an isolated local minimizer of problem (\ref{005}).
+Finally, it follows from $\bt^*$ being isolated, \cite[Lemma 4.10]{more1983computing} and $\lim_{ k \rightarrow\infty}\|\bt^{ k +1}-\bt^ k \|=0$ by Lemma \ref{theo05} that the whole sequence converges to the unique local minimizer, $\bt^*$. {The proof is complete. } \end{proof}